cpaxton/grid_planning/Readme.md

 To run the experiments, you'll need my ```grid_experiments``` ROS packages, as well as a working version of the ```lcsr_barrett``` simulation.

+## Executables

+The ***trajectory_test*** exectable generates a set of random trajectories into the pose of the "node" object.
+So of course this will only work if you are running the assembly simulation.

 ## Directory Structure

 ### PYTHON